-- The Admissions Committee has the responsibility of selecting from among the applicants those individuals who have demonstrated promise to successfully complete the program and gain licensure as pharmacists.
+- .
+The Admissions Committee has the responsibility of selecting from among the applicants those individuals who have demonstrated promise to successfully complete the program and gain licensure as pharmacists.
 Pharmacy has a quota of 130 places and admission is competitive.
 The number of applicants exceeds the number of available spaces and therefore not all qualified candidates will be offered admission. - 2.
-Applicants are ranked primarily on academic achievement in the prerequisite courses.
-Other factors considered in ranking include overall academic achievement (emphasizing recent academic performance), a demonstrated ability to perform well in a consecutive Fall/Winter session of full-time study (preferably ★30), a letter of intent, and a personal interview (see Other Requirements).
-The letter of intent provides an opportunity for the applicant to convey career goals, knowledge of the profession, employment or volunteer experience, and other personal attributes that might be relevant for consideration by the Admissions Committee.
-Further details regarding the letter of intent, the interview, and U of A courses that can be used to meet minimum requirements are available on the Faculty of Pharmacy/prospective-student.
+Applicants are ranked primarily on academic achievement including that in the prerequisite courses, overall academic achievement (emphasizing recent academic performance), and a demonstrated ability to perform well in consecutive Fall/Winter Terms of full-time study (preferably ★30).
+Other criteria included the structured essay and a personal interview (see Other Requirements).
+The Pharmacist Consultation is needed to establish direct contact with and knowledge of the profession.
+Further details regarding the letter of intent, the interview, and U of A courses that can be used to meet minimum requirements are available on the Faculty of Pharmacy website at www.pharm.ualberta.ca/prospectivestudents.aspx.

 The Faculty of Pharmacy and Pharmaceutical Sciences may provide one position to an Aboriginal applicant, over the regular quota of 130 students.
-Students who are of Aboriginal ancestry within the meaning of the Constitution Act, 1982, Section 35(2) will be considered in this category (Admission of Aboriginal Applicants).
+Students who are of Aboriginal identity within the meaning of the Constitution Act, 1982, Section 35(2) will be considered in this category (Admission of Aboriginal Applicants).
 Proof of Aboriginal status, to be provided as part of the application for admission, is required for consideration of this position (Proof of Aboriginal Ancestry).

-Candidates will be subject to admission as outlined in BSc in Pharmacy, and to approval by the Faculty of Pharmacy and Pharmaceutical Sciences Admissions Committee.
+Candidates will be subject to admission as outlined in Doctor of Pharmacy (PharmD), and to approval by the Faculty of Pharmacy and Pharmaceutical Sciences Admissions Committee.
 If there are no qualified Aboriginal students in any given year, this position will not be allocated to other applicants.